ddw2AIGROUP2CQUPT/ddw2AIGROUP2CQUPT.github.io/index.md

 ## About Me

 A Research group at Chongqing University of Posts and Telecommunications, China.
 Currently, we are focusing on the applications of vision (language)-to-language (vision).
-Some of the data and checkpoints are availabe at: [https://huggingface.co/OpenFace-CQUPT](https://huggingface.co/OpenFace-CQUPT).
+Part of the data and checkpoints are availabe at: [https://huggingface.co/OpenFace-CQUPT](https://huggingface.co/OpenFace-CQUPT).

 ## Research Interests